sCrypt-Inc/scryptTS-docs/docs/tutorials/voting.md

 ### Integrate sCrypt Service

-Before interacting with the voting contract, we always need to create a contract instance representing the latest state of the contract on the chain, yet it is not easy to implement this in practical applications.
+To interacte with the voting contract, we need to create a contract instance representing the latest state of the contract on chain.
+When both Alice and Bob vote on the webpage, we need to ensure that their contract instances are always up to date.
+After Alice votes, we have to notify Bob that the state of the contract has changed and synchronize his local contract instance to the latest state on chain.

-When both Alice and Bob vote on the web page, you need to ensure that their contract instances are always up-to-date.
-After Alice votes, you have to notify Bob that the state of the contract has been changed and synchronize his local contract instance to the latest state on the chain.
+Fortunately,`sCrypt` provides such infrastructure service, which abstracts away all the common complexities of communicating with the blockchain, so we do not have to track the contract state, which could be computationally demanding as blockchain grows.
+We can instead focus on our application's business logic.

-That's why we need `sCrypt` infrastructure service, you can refer to [this guide](../advanced/how-to-integrate-scrypt-service.md) to initialize it.
+To use it, we first have to initialize it according to [this guide](../advanced/how-to-integrate-scrypt-service.md).

 ```ts
 Scrypt.init({